signalstickers/signalstickers/README.md

 > to automatically resize and add a white stroke on all the PNG and WEBP images
 > of a directory.

-### Do I have to add my sticker pack to this site to share it with my friends?
+### Am I required to add my sticker pack to this site to share it with my friends?
 **No**.
 You can just send any sticker to your friends and they will be able to install the pack, or you can share your sticker pack using the `signal.art` link that you got when you created your sticker pack, or by using the share button